elluminance/el-crosscode-tweaks/README.md

 Contains additions/fixes that are helpful to both normal players and modders alike!

 ## [Click here to download!](https://github.com/EL20202/el-crosscode-tweaks/releases/latest)
 ***Note: Support will not be provided unless you are using the latest release.
-Merely downloading***
+Merely downloading the zip will not work!***

-*Readme is guaranteed accurate up to version 0.7.4.
+*Readme is guaranteed accurate up to version 0.7.5.
 See changelog for more details.*

 &nbsp;